-Although it’s sometimes uncomfortable, borrowing from friends or family might be the best way to get out of payday loans without falling further into debt.
-Only borrow what you need and make sure both parties are fully aware of the terms.
+Although sometimes uncomfortable, borrowing from friends or family might be the best way to get out of payday loans without falling further into debt.
+Only borrow what you need and ensure both parties are fully aware of the terms.
 That way, you can keep your relationship secure while managing your debt.

 Besides this, many civic organizations and churches have support systems where members can help one another through anonymous donations.
 Don’t be afraid to ask around if you’re in a tough financial situation.

 9. Sign up for a cash advance app